tjmahr/tjmahr.github.io/_pages/cv.md

 **Research Assistant** - Little Listeners project.

 I prepare and analyze eyetracking data from a series of word recognition experiments with toddlers.
 I develop R packages for handling, visualizing and modeling these data, including an interactive Shiny dashboard.

+### Previous Position

+**Research Assistant** - Learning to Talk project.

+This project was a three-year longitudinal study of preschoolers done in collaboration by three universities.
+I was responsible for data organization, validation, automation and general data-cleaning tasks for the project.
+I developed R packages to automate these validation and back-up tasks, and I developed a MySQL database supporting R package for our data.
+I analyzed eyetracking and speech perception experiments from this project.

 ## Programming and Statistics